mmagyar/declarapi/integrationTests/TEST_SCENARIOS.md

 - *DONE* Get the full posted set to make sure only the patched record is different
 - *DONE* Can't patch item that does not exist yet
 - *DONE* Can't change record id
+- Optional parameters can be removed with patch

 ### PUT
-- Putting all fields can completely replace a records data
+- *DONE* Putting all fields can completely replace a records data
+- *DONE* Rejects partial modification
-- Can't put item that does not exist
+- *DONE* Can't put item that does not exist
-- Can't change record id
+- *DONE* Can't change record id
+- Optional parameters can be removed with put

 ### DELETE
 - Delete one by id, make sure only that one is removed